 Adjustment visits also lead to some discomfort.
 However, self-ligating braces require fewer adjustment visits that significantly reduce the molesting sensation of stress, causing soreness.

 SLX bracket braces reduce the discomfort during treatment minimizing pressure over teeth.
 Also, the design of the low-profile braces has rounded edges that prevent soft tissue irritation.

 Are These Braces Faster?

 Self-ligating braces produce less friction.
-However, the mechanics applied by this orthodontic system can, depending on a patient’s specific condition, be more effective by moving teeth faster.
+However, the mechanics applied by this orthodontic system can depend on a patient’s specific condition, and be more effective by moving teeth faster.

 How Much Are Self-Ligating Braces?

 As with any other orthodontic alignment system, malocclusion severity, treatment length, orthodontic brace type, and orthodontist facility location determine the cost of treatment.
 However, the average cost of self-ligating braces is between $3,800 and $8,000.